Nearly half of new US virus infections are in just 5 states - WTMJ

 Though Michigan has seen the highest rate of new infections in the past two weeks, Democratic Gov. Gretchen Whitmer has said she does not plan to tighten restrictions.
 She has blamed the virus surge on pandemic fatigue, which has people moving about more, as well as more contagious variants.

+“Taking steps back wasn’t going to fix the issue,” Whitmer said as she got her first vaccine Tuesday at Ford Field in Detroit, home of the NFL’s Lions.
+“What we have to do is really put our foot down on the pedal on vaccines” and urge people to wear masks, keep their social distance and wash their hands.

-Whitmer got her first vaccine shot Tuesday, the day after Michigan expanded eligibility to everyone 16 and older.
+Whitmer got the shot the day after Michigan expanded eligibility to everyone 16 and older.
 She asked the White House last week during a conference call with governors whether it has considered sending extra vaccine to states battling virus surges.
 She was told all options were on the table.

-In New Jersey, where the seven-day rolling average of daily new infections has risen over the past two weeks from 4,050 daily cases to 4,250, Democratic Gov. Phil Murphy said he is constantly talking to the White House about demand for the coronavirus vaccine, though he stopped short of saying he was lobbying for more vaccines because of the state’s high infection rate.

-Vaccine shipments to New Jersey are up 12% in the last week, Murphy said Monday, though he questioned whether that’s enough.
+Vaccine shipments to New Jersey were up 12% in the last week, Murphy said Monday, though he questioned whether that’s enough.

 “We constantly look at, OK, we know we’re going up, but are we going up at the rate we should be, particularly given the amount of cases we have?”
 Murphy said.